Homestead

 A large green crates full of green and red apples

-I don’t have any fruit trees myself but a few of my friends do and they are happy for us to come and pick some.
 Apples and pears can be frozen very easily and then used in baking for the rest of the year.

-They can be peeled and cut then frozen raw in freezer bags.
-I also make a lot of apple sauce and freeze it.
-The apple sauce is a great accompaniment for roast pork and I use it in baking too.
+The apple sauce is a great accompaniment for roast pork and great in baking too.

 Applesauce compote cooking in a large square sauce pan.
 A wooden spoon stirring the sauce